 Simon Beck walks miles through snow to create amazing art.
 Check out this story and stunning photographs from My Modern Met about his temporary wonders.
 Beautiful!

 In the median of Montrose Boulevard, a colorful tube of art graces my morning drive to work.
 The tunnel by Patrick Renner stretches a city block in front of the Art League Houston.
 It’s fun whizzing by this wonder before I’m fully awake.

 The art installation “Unwoven Light” by Soo Sunny Park is currently on display in the Rice Gallery at Rice University.
 The combination of chain link fencing and colorful plexiglass converts the space into a kaleidoscopic wonderland.
 The exhibit will continue until August 30, 2013.

 I “discovered” the artist Dan-ah Kim through the writers’ blog, NewPages.
 Although it seemed surprising to me at first, as I studied Kim’s art, the pairing made perfect sense.
 Every picture I studied seemed to evoke a whole mythology around it.
 The more I stared, the more story emerged.
-I am struck with the personal mythology that this artist launches in her art.
-Amazing.
+I am struck with the personal… Continue reading Finding the My in Mythology